This is a review of GamePlan software using Firefox browser and Safari on my iPad, in April 2019.

 Importing Previous Plans

-Alternatively, you can import a plan from Microsoft Project, Excel or Google Sheets and automatically visualise them in whiteboard format.
+Alternatively, you can import a plan from Microsoft Project, Excel or Google Sheets and automatically visualize them in whiteboard format.

 Select the file you want to import and preview it before the import is done.
 You’ll see the task, duration, person and dependencies.
 The import process was faster than I expected.